 The above guideline is the lowest standard in which we would ship out a watch, however in most cases, you will see much better timekeeping.
 Most of our watches have been in storage for many years, so if you plan on carrying/wearing them everyday, you should consider having them cleaned and oiled soon, and then once a year thereafter to keep them in top running condition.
 If the watches will be for occasional use or display, they should be cleaned and serviced every 3 to 5 years depending on use.

-As of November 23rd, 2024, we are not offering a cleaning and service option through PM Time Service.
+As of December 29th, 2024, we are not offering a cleaning and service option through PM Time Service.
 While we do hope to offer this again in the future, we are unfortunately unable to meet customer requests for watch servicing at this time.
 Please note that, unless otherwise mentioned within the "Full Description" tab, this watch is being sold in good running condition and is ready to wear or carry on arrival.

 Unlike modern quartz watches, most vintage watches need daily winding in order to keep the watch functioning for timekeeping.
 Additionally, there are a number of different ways to set the time other than simply pulling the crown away from the watch body.
 We are happy to provide an overview of each of the different setting types on our